nemutas/building-r3f-environment-using-cra/README.md

 ※ Note: A repository must have been created in order to deploy.

 # Without SourceMap
+Configuration to not include sourcemap in the build folder.
 ```.json:package.json
 "scripts": {
 	"build": "set \"GENERATE_SOURCEMAP=false\" && react-scripts build"